zkFold/zkfold-cardano/e2e-test/asterizm/Asterizm.md

 ### Client Token Burn (Outgoing Message)

-After a user has posted an outgoing token-transfer message under `policy user`, the client approves it by minting the corresponding client-policy token.
+After a user has posted an outgoing token-transfer message under `policy user`, the client approves it by minting the corresponding unified client-policy token with an outgoing redeemer.
 The transaction consumes the user's token UTxO, burns the user message token, burns the omni-chain token amount from the payload, and checks the destination trusted address on-chain:

 ```shell
 asterizm$ cabal run zkfold-cli:asterizm -- client token burn \